EntySec/Pwny/README.md

 * Support for `macOS`, `Linux`, `Windows` and `Apple iOS` targets.
 * Small executable with low resource utilization which is good on embedded systems.
 * Dynamically-extendable, might load plugins which will extend its functions.
-* Evasion techniques such as process migration.
+* Evasion techniques such as process migration and in-memory loading.

 ## Installing